 This one was based on this ad, I could never get Adidas to buy it.But within weeks it became apparent that Dave REALLY wanted to do this, whereas I was happy to knock-up the odd T-Shirt, but didn’t want to go to BMX meets, meet various cotton mills, T-Shirt manufacturers, look into the ethical use and disposal of dyes, etc.

 So I concentrated on my day job, while Dave did his day job AND built Howies into cool brand admired globally.

-I tell him I’m weeks away from setting up a new agency, he says Howies can be DHM’s founding client.
+I tell him I’m weeks away from setting up a new agency, ‘Cool, Howies can be your founding client.’

-(Excellent, payback for that ‘Life*’ T-Shirt that they’ve been selling for the last ten years.)
+Excellent, finally some payback for that ‘Life*’ T-Shirt they’ve been selling for the last ten years.

-There’s an old BBH line from their AAR reel that I’ve always loved; ‘Don’t sell, make people want to buy’.
+There’s an old BBH line they used in their AAR reel that I’ve always loved; ‘Don’t sell, make people want to buy’.

-TONE: Not full of superheroes, normal people who want to do the right thing, self-effacing, show personal insights rather than global ones.
-Overall, we have to show humanity.
+TONE: Not full of superheroes, we want normal people doing the right thing, self-effacing, offering small personal insights rather than global ones.

 The opportunity came up to make a couple of films for the web and cinema.

-Also, rather than show a group having fun, let’s show an individual ‘in the zone’, not giving in and enjoying the solitude.
+Also, rather than show a group having fun, let’s show an individual ‘in the zone’, enjoying the solitude.

-(Shot by Charlie Crane, first bits of moving film that ever went through his camera.)
+(Photographer Charlie Crane shot them, they were first bits of moving film that ever passed through his camera.)

-Next was a brief to talk about the amazing qualities of Merino wool.
+Dave briefed us to tell people about the amazing properties of Merino wool.

-Dave: “They’re a bit similar to the first batch, let’s do something completely different, let’s keep moving around”.
+Dave: ‘They’re a bit similar to the first batch, let’s do something completely different, let’s keep moving’.

-Luckily, my old writer Tony Barry was bored, he’d just switched from creating to directing and hadn’t quite adjusted to Directors life where sometimes your diary is all windows.
+Luckily, my old writer Tony Barry was bored, having swapped creating for directing he hadn’t yet adjusted to those periods when your diary is all windows.